steveglumify/share/Notes for CS0-003.md

 Email stuff - lots of *type to active machine* buttons instead of *copy text* buttons.

 No copy marker for email header - manual select and copy..

+## Detecting legacy systems

+.2 scan result differs from described

+.9 and .14 results swapped in scan result

+EOS details for Debian 12.2 are a bit messed up in the lab instructions